IdoZada/InvadersGame/README.md

 The player can be disqualified up to 3 times and then there is an announcement of the end of the game.

+## Architecture
+The game incorporates a MVC design pattern for each object in the app.

 ## Main Menu